Five critical factors for in ovo vaccination success

-To ensure proper vaccination procedure, it is important to consider the exact nature of the vaccine being used, Williams said.
+To ensure proper in ovo vaccination procedure, it is important to consider the exact nature of the vaccine being used, Williams said.

 “Marek’s vaccine is a herpesvirus that is contained in a fibroblast cell, and this cell suspension is the vaccine,” he explained.
 “Therefore, the pumping system that handles that vaccine must be gentle.
 We must be able to pump from the bag through the pumping system and down through the needle into the embryo, and this is a very, very fragile type of vaccine.”